 - 4. So, What Programming Language Should I Learn?

-What Factors Should Influence The Language You Learn?
+What Factors Should Influence the Language You Learn?

-There are many different things which will influence you when it comes to deciding which programming language to learn.
+There are many different things that will influence you when it comes to deciding which programming language to learn.
 Many of these are personal, but some are also related to your location, your future job prospects, and other things.

 Consider the following five points next time you ask yourself the question “What programming language should I learn?”.